top of page

 Scrolling through social media can slowly distort your perception of reality.

-You are often seeing carefully selected highlights rather than the full picture of someone’s life, yet your mind still compares your everyday reality to those moments.
+You are observing carefully selected highlights rather than the full context of a human life.
+Despite this, your mind continues to compare your everyday reality to those curated moments.

-Over time, this can leave you feeling as though everyone else is moving forward while you are standing still.
+Over time, this habit creates the false impression that everyone else is moving forward while you are standing still.

 REMEMBER: